daltonkdwyer/Planetary/ReadMe/Readme0_Architecture_MAIN.md

 - To stop a process, use 'kill <process ID>'.
 The process ID is the number in the second column above, maybe 462.
 - To see the Heroku logs, put this into terminal (Heroku CLI tool needs to be installed): heroku logs --app=plntry --tail
+- To see the Heokru DB logs, put this into terminal: heroku pg:psql --app=plntry
+- Once connected to the DB, to see all entries:
+SELECT * FROM drive_durations2;